The 50th Anniversary of The Godfather

 Puzo sold his famous work to Paramount Pictures for $50,000.
 Adjusted for inflation, this would equate to $425,000 in 2022.
 Throughout the filming of the picture, Coppola kept Puzo nearby, using him as a creative collaborator and key sounding board for ideas.
 Notably, Coppola held great respect for all writers and always made it a point to feature the original author’s name above the title of the movies based on their works.
 He was famously quoted as saying:

 "That’s why his name is above the title.
-It says: ‘Mario Puzo’s The Godfather,’ it doesn’t say ‘Francis Ford Coppola’s The Godfather,’ because he created it.
+It says: ‘Mario Puzo’s The Godfather,’ but it doesn’t say ‘Francis Ford Coppola’s The Godfather,’ because he created it.
 If you look at all my pictures, you’ll always see I put the writer above the title.
-It’s ‘John Grisham’s The Rainmaker,’ it’s ‘Bram Stoker’s Dracula.’
-And, it really should be ‘John Milius’ Apocalyse Now.’
+It’s ‘John Grisham’s The Rainmaker,’ and it’s ‘Bram Stoker’s Dracula.’
+And, it really should be ‘John Milius’ Apocalypse Now.’
 Because the writer does the heavy lifting.

 While today, the name “Coppola” is synonymous with The Godfather, he wasn’t Paramount’s first pick for director.
 In fact, he wasn’t even on their top ten list.

 The studio’s first choice was Italian-American director Sergio Leone.
 However, Leone was preoccupied with directing his own gangster film, Once Upon a Time in America, and therefore turned down the offer.
-Paramount then approached nine other directors, including Peter Bogdanovich, Peter Yates, Richard Brooks, Arthur Penn, Costa-Gavras, Otto Preminger, Elia Kazan, Fred Zinnemann, Franklin J. Schaffner, and Richard Lester, before landing on the then novice director Francis Ford Coppola.
+Paramount then approached nine other directors, including Peter Bogdanovich, Peter Yates, Richard Brooks, Arthur Penn, Costa-Gavras, Otto Preminger, Elia Kazan, Fred Zinnemann, Franklin J. Schaffner, and Richard Lester, before landing on the then-novice director Francis Ford Coppola.

 In 1969, when the film was being specced, Coppola was still a Hollywood up-and-comer, having only one notable achievement under his belt—the successful direction of the 1968 musical Finian’s Rainbow.
 The decision to hire Coppola was two-fold—he was willing to take a significant pay cut to direct the film, and his last name ended in a vowel.
-The inference being Coppola was of Italian descent and, therefore, fit the advertising strategy Paramount was determined to present.
+The inference was that Coppola was of Italian descent and, therefore, fit the advertising strategy Paramount was determined to present.
 The film was to be positioned as the first Italian mob drama made by an Italian director.
 With Coppola as the director, this ad campaign would be made possible.

 Francis Ford Coppola during the filming of The Godfather—TCM

 Shortly after hiring Coppola, Paramount ran into its second issue.
 When the rights to the story were purchased from Puzo, the novel was still fairly new.
 Its immediate success was alluring, as was the studio’s prediction of widespread interest in the adaptation of the story from print to the big screen.
 However, as word circulated about the movie’s creation, the studio began questioning its ability to deliver a film that met with audiences’ growing expectations.
-In fact, the film was almost dropped as a result of these concerns.
+The film was almost dropped as a result of these concerns.

 Troubles regarding the film didn't stop there.
 For the entire duration of the movie’s creation, the studio encountered issue after issue.
 These ranged from threats from well-known gangsters to friction between Coppola and Paramount executives relating to everything from casting choices, set design, and set location.